 - A painting from the series was featured in a painting by Isaac Israëls below:

-Below are paintings which van Gogh painted in Paris.
+Below are paintings that van Gogh painted in Paris.
 These paintings feature dramatic sunflowers resting on a surface, whilst the later Arles paintings feature bright sunflowers in a vase.

 The painting below features a powerful contrast between the powerful oranges and yellows and the dull blues in the background.
 Also, notice how van Gogh used directional brushwork to help guide your eyes around the painting, particularly in the blue area.